Sojasmine/alana/Testing.md

   * To find information about me on my profile and update it.

-  > The user information can easily found on the profile page"
+  > The user information can easily be found on the profile page"

   * Find a wedding dress or shoes with my sizes.

-  > user can select size of an iten under the product detail.
+  > User can select the size of an item under the product detail.

   ![size](screenshot/size.jpeg)